digitallinguistics/toolbox2json/README.md

 yarn add @digitallinguistics/toolbox2json
 ```

-The library exports a single function, `toolbox2json`, which accepts the path to the Toolbox file as an argument and runs the conversion:
+The library exports a single function, `toolbox2json`, which accepts the path to the Toolbox file as an argument.

 ```js
 import convert from '@digitallinguistics/toolbox2json';